SEN5X and SEN6X Series Environmental sensor

 on_press:

-- sen5x.perform_forced_co2_calibration:
+- sen5x.perform_forced_co2_recalibration:

-value: !lambda |-
+value: !lambda "return id(co2_forced_cal_value).state;"

 id: sen66_sensor